 Overview InformationIndole-3-carbinol is formed from a substance called glucobrassicin found in vegetables such as broccoli, Brussels sprouts, cabbage, collards, cauliflower, kale, mustard greens, turnips, and rutabagas.
 Indole-3-carbinol is formed when these vegetables are cut, chewed or cooked.
 It can also be produced in the laboratory.

-People use indole-3-carbinol for conditions such as cancer prevention, systemic lupus erythematosus, tumors inside the respiratory tract, and many other conditions, but there is no good scientific evidence to support these uses.
+People use indole-3-carbinol for cancer prevention, to treat systemic lupus erythematosus (SLE), and for many other conditions, but there is no good scientific evidence to support these uses.

-How does it work?Researchers are interested in indole-3-carbinol for cancer prevention, particularly breast, cervical and endometrial, and colorectal cancer.
-Their reason is that diets with higher amounts of fruit and vegetable consumption are associated with a decreased risk of developing cancer.
-Researchers suspect indole-3-carbinol is one of several vegetable components that might protect against cancer.
+How does it work?There is interest in indole-3-carbinol for cancer prevention, particularly breast, cervical, and colon cancer, because diets with higher amounts of fruits and vegetables are linked to a decreased risk of these cancers.
+Indole-3-carbinol is present in several vegetables and might help protect against cancer.

 Uses & Effectiveness